Ham and Cheese Sliders (Easy + Cheesy!)

 Plus, enjoy weekly doses of recipe inspiration!

-• Sliced ham: can’t have ham and cheese sliders without ham!
+• Sliced ham: Can’t have ham and cheese sliders without ham!

-• Sliced provolone cheese: feel free to use Swiss cheese if you don’t have provolone cheese on hand.
+• Sliced provolone cheese: Feel free to use Swiss cheese if you don’t have provolone cheese on hand.

-• Melted butter: you’ll be brushing the tops of your ham and cheese sliders with this melted butter halfway through the bake time.
+• Melted butter: You’ll be brushing the tops of your ham and cheese sliders with this melted butter halfway through the bake time.
 Don’t skip this ๐Ÿ˜€

 a white rectangular baking dish on a white background.